 CDs, computers, memory sticks, mobile phones and mp3 players store the information digitally.

 Here is the principle scheme of a CD player.
 In the middle, you can see the digital to analogue converter that makes the sound information audible.
+(I will edit this picture soon.)

 To summarise for today: